Pannya Jota Mahathera: Early life

-U Pannya Jota (Birth name: U Saw Hla, উচহ্লা) was born in Bandarban, East Pakistan, on December 22, 1955 to father Hla Thowai Prue and mother Aung Mra Ching.
-His grandfather, Kyaw Zaw Than, was King of Royal Bohmong family.
+U Pannya Jota (Birth name: U Saw Hla, উচহ্লা) was born in Bandarban, East Pakistan, on 22 December 1955, to father Hla Thowai Prue and mother Aung Mra Ching.
+His grandfather, Kyaw Zaw Than, was King of the Royal Bohmong family.

 At the age of six or seven, he began to attend school in Bandarban.
 After high school and college, he was admitted to Dhaka University in the Law department.